MEDICAL BENEFITS PLAN 2 & 3

 5.9.04 – MEDICAL SERVICES GUIDELINES

-(A) The utilization and treatment standard for physical therapy included in any fee arrangement agreement with a medical or hospital service provider will be followed.
+(A) The utilization and treatment standard for physical therapy included in any fee agreement with a medical or hospital service provider will be followed.
 If none exists, the number and duration of therapy visits covered will not exceed what is medically reasonable and necessary under accepted professional standards.
-The Member’s Primary or Specialty Physician will be required to provide the Director with a written explanation for visits exceeding this standard.
+The Member’s Attending or Specialty Physician will be required to provide the Director with a written explanation for visits exceeding this standard.

 (E) Post-Medically Stationary medical care may fall into one of the following categories: